 I opened up the Roth IRA (Passive Income Stream #2) with the minimal amount and let it fly on auto pilot.

-I had been interested in personal finance for a long time and shortly became more involved in single stocks (Passive Income Stream #3) and index funds (Passive Income Stream #4).
+I began investing in individual stocks (Passive Income Stream #3) and index funds (Passive Income Stream #4).

 These investment accounts grew with compound interest (known as the 8th Wonder of the World) month after month without me doing anything beyond putting money in when I could.